 There has been an ongoing growing demand for Board Chairs in the UK.
-This is evident in the number of chair roles we have advertised weekly for almost a decade.
-Despite the risks and increased responsibility, many individuals still aspire to become board Chairs.
-If you are one of them, I will guide you through what to consider when applying for a board chair role in this article.
+This is evident in the increasing number of chair roles we have advertised weekly over the last 9 years.
+This year alone, Chair roles account for around 20% of available opportunities.
+Despite the risks and increased responsibility, many individuals aspire to become board Chairs.
+Is it a role for you to consider?

 What does the board chair do?